Insurers face tougher times as Somali piracy drops

 War torn Somalia is next to the Gulf of Aden's busy shipping lanes, and poverty has in recent years tempted many young men to take up piracy, storming commercial vessels and holding their crews and cargo to ransom.

-Last year, they netted $160 million (98 million pounds), and cost the world economy some $7 billion, according to the American One Earth Future foundation.
+Last year, they netted $160 million, and cost the world economy some $7 billion, according to the American One Earth Future foundation.

 The drop in Somali pirate activity is weighing on the market for so-called marine kidnap and ransom insurance, which has grown for scratch to be worth about $250 million in little more than five years, according to informal industry estimates.

-Spending on marine K&R cover, which indemnifies shipowners against the cost of paying ransoms and recovering vessels and crew, has halved compared with two years ago, estimates Will Miller of Special Contingency Risks, a unit of insurance broker Willis WSH.N.
+Spending on marine K&R cover, which indemnifies shipowners against the cost of paying ransoms and recovering vessels and crew, has halved compared with two years ago, estimates Will Miller of Special Contingency Risks, a unit of insurance broker Willis.

 "We are seeing a softening in the rates that underwriters are charging for piracy cover," Miller said.